kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 ### Create ASA when Runtime exists

-You can also assign a Runtimes to a given Scenario using ASA when the Runtime already exists.
+You can also assign a Runtime to a given Scenario using ASA when the Runtime already exists.
 If there is a Runtime that matches a new assignment, meaning that it is in the wanted `subaccount` tenant, it is automatically assigned to the Scenario.
 All requests below are done in the context of a tenant of type `account` which is a parent of the given `subaccount` tenant.

 1. Create a Runtime in the `0ccd19fd-671e-4024-8b0f-887bb7e4ed4f` tenant: